rahulyhg/opencart_multivendor/README.md

 # OpenCart Multi Vendor

-This is the original OpenCart Multivendor extension from Purpletree SOftware LLP.
+This is the original OpenCart Multivendor extension from Purpletree Software LLP.

 This extension is #1 bestseller on Opencart Marketplace among all Multivendor extensions.